enterstudio/mobywhale-chan.github.io/_posts/2013-10-03-first-sydcss.md

 ###The first of many
 Both David and I were so happy with how well it went.
 We really couldn't have asked for a better start.
 Feedbacks have all been positive so far and we are looking forward to making the next one even better.
 I also just want to give a shout-out to David for being such a great organiser.
 He thought of all the details I didn't think about and did a lot of the preparation.
 Thanks David!!!

+###Want to join?
+Or sponsor?
+If you want to get notified about when our next meetup is going to be, go to [sydcss.com](http://sydcss.com).
+And if you are interested in sposnoring this fun and friendly community, you can contact us at **sydcss at gmail dot com**.

 So... can we rewind the clock now and do SydCSS all over again tonight?

 ![Happy organisers]({{ site.url }}/assets/img/photos/sydcss05.jpg)